Bạch Diệp: Early life and education

 Bạch Diệp was born in 1929 in Hanoi.
 She and her family had a long history of photography and camera work.
 Later on in her childhood, she was sent to Saint Dominique Monastery in Haiphong.
 In 1944, her family moved to Hải Dương.
 At the age of 16, she followed the Viet Minh, participated in the general uprising and "joined women in national salvation in Hải Dương and then worked in the Provincial Association and the inter-provincial affairs III".
 In 1955, she moved to work at Nhân Dân, head of the Hanoi team, responsible for information about the city.”

 Career

 Bạch Diệp took a film class in 1959 and attended the Movie School at the Ministry of Culture and Information.
 She was trained by Russian cinematographers and film experts, known as the East Bloc artists such as Ajdai Ibraghimov, an Azerbaijanian from the Soviet Union.
 Bạch Diệp’s career went well into her 80s.
-She passed away in 2013.
+She died in 2013.
 Although she formally retired in 1992, she continued to guide others as a film collaborator.
 She was still fascinated with filmmaking despite dealing with cancer.
 She was invited to make a TV Series for Vietnamese Television.
 Diep made films for the 7th Dimension Cinema and Sunday Arts.
 Bạch Diệp is credited for the creation of fifteen films, with two being very notable - Ngày Lễ Thánh (The Holy Day) (1976) and Huyền Thoại Về Người Mẹ (The Legend of a Mother) (1987).